Article - Public Utilities

 (f) (1) Subject to regulations or orders of the Commission, a contract relating to a community solar energy generating system or subscriber organization that is entered into during the pilot program shall remain in effect according to the terms of the contract, including after the termination of the pilot program.

-(g) The cumulative installed nameplate capacity under the pilot program shall count toward the overall limitation of 1,500 megawatts for all net metering projects in § 7–306(d) of this subtitle.
+(h) The cumulative installed nameplate capacity under the pilot program shall count toward the overall limitation for all net metering projects established under § 7–306(d) of this subtitle.